sujiatong/Final-project-MUSA-6950/README.md

 ```
 #### Example usage

-Writing my feeling of the first image.
-I think that makes me streetful.
+Writing about my feelings toward the first image, I think it makes me feel stressed.
+Then, we can see the sentiment description of the image.

 ```python
 input_text = "This street feels narrow, busy, a bit stressful with tall buildings surrounding the pedestrians"